Annual Allowance Print

-Savings from 9 July 2015 to 5 April 2016 had a nil annual allowance but up to £40,000 of any unused annual allowance from the period 6 April 2015 up to 8 July 2015 (pre-alignment tax year) was added to this.
-The total of all pension contributions made by, or on behalf of, the individual to all their pension plans for pension input periods ending in the same tax year are tested against the annual allowance for that tax year.
+The total of all pension contributions made by, or on behalf of, the individual to all their pension plans are tested against the annual allowance for that tax year.

-Tax relief on pension contributions for high earners has been restricted since April 2016.
-The annual allowance is restricted for individuals who have taxable income (known as adjusted income) in excess of £150,000 for a tax year.
-The allowance is reduced by £1 for every £2 of taxable income over £150,000.
+Tax relief on pension contributions for high earners is restricted.
+The annual allowance is restricted for individuals who have taxable income (known as adjusted income) in excess of £240,000 for the tax year 2020/21 or a later year.
+The allowance is reduced by £1 for every £2 of taxable income over £240,000.
+For the years 2016/17 to 2019/20 the restriction applied where the income exceeded £150,000.
 Any resulting reduced annual allowance is rounded down to the nearest whole pound.

-The tapered reduction does not apply to anyone with ‘threshold income’ of no more than £110,000.
+The tapered reduction does not apply to anyone with ‘threshold income’ of no more than£200,000 (£110,000 for years up to April 2020.
 Adjusted income includes all pension contributions (including any employer contributions) while threshold income excludes pension contributions.
-For example, an individual with a threshold income of £120,000 and £40,000 of employer pension contributions would be restricted as the adjusted income would be £160,000.
-An individual with a threshold income of £105,000 and £55,000 of employer pension contributions would not be restricted, as the pension contributions are disregarded due to the level of the threshold income.
+For example, an individual with a threshold income of £220,000 and £50,000 of employer pension contributions for 2021/22 would be restricted as the adjusted income would be £270,000.
+An individual with a threshold income of £195,000 and £50,000 of employer pension contributions would not be restricted, as the pension contributions are disregarded due to the level of the threshold income.
 There are rules in place to prevent the use of salary sacrifice to circumvent the legislation.

 The annual allowance charge is a tax charge on the individual which arises when the total pension input amount paid for an individual by his employer during the tax year concerned exceeds the annual allowance.